AWS Big Data Blog

 On the next page, choose your raw Amazon S3 bucket as the data source, and choose Next.
 On the Data target page, choose the processed Amazon S3 bucket as the data target path, and choose Parquet as the Format.

 On the next page, you can make schema changes as required, such as changing column names, dropping ones that you’re less interested in, or even changing data types.
 AWS Glue generates the ETL code accordingly.

-Lastly, review your job parameters, and choose Save Job and Edit Script, as shown following.
+Once done, choose Save Job and Edit Script, as shown following.

 On the next page, you can modify the script further as per your data transformation requirements.
 For this post, you can leave the script as is.
 In the next section, you automate the execution of this ETL job.

 Automate ETL job execution

 As the frequency of data ingestion increases, you will want to automate the ETL job to transform the data.
 Automating this process helps reduce operational overhead and free your data engineering team to focus on more critical tasks.

 AWS Glue is optimized for processing data in batches.
 You can configure it to process data in batches on a set time interval.
 How often you run a job is determined by how recent the end user expects the data to be and the cost of processing.
 For information about the different methods, see Triggering Jobs in AWS Glue in the AWS Glue Developer Guide.